- Online Physics Brawl is a three-hour-long team competition happening

 Official announcements by the organizers will be posted

-to the noticeboard.
+to the noticeboard during the comperition.
 Players have to follow this noticeboard.

 - Teams consist of 1–5 players.

-Every team is a member of one of the following two categories:
+Every team is a member of one of the following four categories based on team coefficient.

 - open – everyone who cannot or does not